List of Cardcaptor Sakura characters: Syaoran Li's family

+Syaoran Li's family first appear in Cardcaptor Sakura: The Movie.
+His mother, Yelan Li (李 夜蘭, Lǐ Yèlán)", is an extremely serious and strict person; deeply respected by her children, especially Syaoran.
+However, she demonstrates kindness and sympathetic, as seen when she helped Sakura Kinomoto to discover that an evil entity was the true reason behind her visit to Hong Kong.
+Syaoran's sisters are mentioned in Clear Card but don't appear in the manga, but Yelan makes various appearances in both the manga series and in a one-shot story released only in Japan with a special edition of Clear Card Volume 10 that focuses on the long-distance relationship that Sakura and Syaoran maintained when he was back in Hong Kong.

 Film characters

 Madoushi

 Madoushi (魔導師, Madōshi, literally Sorceress), the spirit of a woman who had fought bitterly with Clow Reed about the appropriate use of magic, is introduced in Cardcaptor Sakura: The Movie (she was renamed Su Yung in the English Cardcaptors dub of the film) as a minor antagonist.
 She resembles a young, 20/30-something woman, dressed in an old-fashioned Ruqun Hanfu.
 Even after her death, she attempted to continue the feud by embedding her spirit in a book and waiting for Clow Reed.
 After Sakura accidentally releases her, the sorceress refuses to believe Clow Reed is dead and attacks Sakura and her friends for trying to trick her.
 When Sakura is able to convince her that Clow Reed has gone, the spirit realizes that she had truly loved Clow Reed rather than hating him as she believed, and peacefully passes on.